All Episodes

 unidentified

-And I say, Fing run.
+And I say, effing, run!

 tim pool

-And so we run away from the direction of the National Guard and the crowd and take cover behind a small uh cinder block brick wall.
+And so we run away from the direction of the National Guard and the crowd and take cover behind a small cinder block brick wall.

-Basically, it was like a plant or it was elevated with dirt, so it was good cover.
+It was elevated with dirt, so it was good cover.

-And they go, Well, what's going on?
+And they go, what's going on?

-And I'm just I'm flabbergasted.
+And I'm just, I'm flabbergasted.

-I was like, did you not see the men with guns that were had them ready in that street?
+I was like, did you not see the men with guns that had them ready in that street?

-And they're like, Yeah.
+And they're like, yeah.

 I was like, why do you think everyone is running away?

-Well, I don't I don't know.
+Well, I don't know.

-The fact they wouldn't move, they really, really were not prepared for this.
+They really, really were not prepared for this.

 I asked the producer from Vice, do you have hostile environment training?